CS4098/GroupProject/README.md

 ### Apache Permissions

 The user Apache runs as will need permissions to create and delete files in the project location.
 The user can be viewed or changed in the /etc/apache2/envvars file.
 The default Apache user is ```www-data```; if you change this user, wherever ```www-data``` is seen in the following commands, you will need to replace it with your given user name.
-To give this user the apprapriate permissions, run:
+To give this user the appropriate permissions, run:
 * ```sudo chown -R www-data:www-data /var/www/html```

 ## Building